malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Virtual appliance is expected to auto-scale to match elasticity (metered service and rapid provisioning)
   - Keep up with velocity of changes in the virtual network.
   - Virtual IP assignments changes frequently, therefore traffic is expected identify by unique ID than IP.
 This could impact alerting and monitoring.
 Dynamic environment.

+### SDN benefits
+- Ability to build many virtual networks without the constraints imposed by physical hardware.
+No more address conflicts as each network is isolated (two networks with the same CIDR blocks).
+Think micro-segmentation.
+- SDN firewals (security groups) - Defines a set of policies (egress and ingress traffic rules).
+  - Ability to assign security groups based on tags.
+  - Default deny
+  - Granular rules
+  - Allows application between hosts as they are (security groups) managed outside of hosts.
+  - Isolation of each virtual machine is possible without any additional hardware costs.
+  - Many network attacks are eliminated by default compared to physical networks.
+  - Packet encryption is possible.
+- Host firewalls
+  - Difficult manage at scale
+  - If a system is compromised, then easy to alter the host firewall too.